 Where data is stored for Microsoft Forms

-Microsoft Forms data is stored on servers in the United States and Europe.
-All data is located in the United States, except for European-based tenants.
-Their data is stored in databases in Europe.
+Microsoft Forms data is stored on servers in the United States, with the exception of data for European-based tenants.
+The data for European-based tenants is stored on servers in Europe.

 In Microsoft Forms on the Responses tab, click Open in Excel.
 Your form responses will open in an Excel workbook.
 From Excel, you can export or save your form responses as a PDF file.
 Learn more about how to save or convert your Excel file to PDF.